nicolasplantier/Find-generic-model-tetrapod/README.md

 Main program that implements the watershed algorithm described in the paper.

 - `create_models.py` in `create_models`
-Main program that create the different instances of the generic model from the output of the watershed algorithm.
+Main program that creates the different instances of the generic model from the output of the watershed algorithm.

 ## Installation